 Select Wines

-They source Chardonnay from this vineyard – making two distinctly different styled wines; their oaked and unoaked wine.
+They source Chardonnay from this vineyard – making two distinctly different styled wines, their oaked and unoaked wine.
 Eric calls the unoaked Chardonnay his “driveway decision” wine.
 In 2013 workers delivered 1.5 tons Chardonnay above what the work-order called for.
 He had already purchased the exact number of barrels corresponding to the expected tonnage of Chardonnay.
 Not to waste good grapes, he and Greg made a quick decision to ferment and age these grapes in stainless steel.

-The 2014 un oaked Chardonnay sees no malolactic fermentation – was fermented using indigenous yeast and stirred quite regularly.
+The 2014 Unoaked Chardonnay sees no malolactic fermentation – was fermented using indigenous yeast and stirred quite regularly.
 It shows lighter yellow in the glass with bright aromatics including citrus blossom and lemon zest.
 The palate has a pleasing gentle feel to it – silky if you will with various tropical flavors including pineapple and mango – anchored by a slightly creamy finish.

 The 2013 Pellet Estate oaked Chardonnay is fermented slowly in individual barrels.
-Unlike the unoaked 2014 Chardonnay, this wine underwent a 6 month slow malolactic fermentation.
+Unlike the unoaked 2014 Chardonnay, this wine underwent a 6-month slow malolactic fermentation.
 The wine shows hues of gold color in the glass with a bouquet that is well layered including baking spice, a nutty component and pear.
 There is a sweetness of fruit early on the palate with rich flavors throughout.
 Balanced weight on the palate.
 Good food wine.

 The 2012 Pellet Estate Cabernet Sauvignon shows darker color in the glass compared to the previous vintage.
 The bouquet is generous; with darker fruits including sweet blackberry tinged by an earthy component, black pepper spice and cedar notes.
-This is was an ideal vintage for the Napa Valley and this wine is certainly well endowed with flavor.
-Dark cherry and black cherry flavors – with sizable tannins anchor a long lasting finish.
+This was an ideal vintage for the Napa Valley and this wine is certainly well endowed with flavor.
+Dark cherry and black cherry flavors – with sizable tannins anchor a long-lasting finish.

 The 2013 Pellet Estate Cabernet Sauvignon shows a continuity on the bouquet that appears in previous vintages a mix between both gentle oak influences complementing the pretty fruit.
-This wine is young and is lively on the palate – bursting with flavor and mouth watering acidity.
+This wine is young and is lively on the palate – bursting with flavor and mouthwatering acidity.
 The somewhat dry tannins will soften over time – but for now they linger along with higher toned fruit (red cherry, currant) on the finish.

 Eric takes a different approach then many wineries when it comes to creating the Pellet Estate Reserve Wine.
 There is no formula for making this wine.
 He approaches building this wine from the same perspective a chef would take.
 Each year he stands in front of all the barrels of wine from the estate; he compares this to standing in front of a refrigerator before deciding which ingredients to use in cooking – or perhaps in a garden before deciding what to pick.
 It is a similar approach to when his best friends are coming over for dinner and he is cooking; he wants to make a good impression and only use the finest ingredients.

 He then pulls samples of wine from each barrel and then tastes every one – evaluating for different criteria; he places chalk marks to note the best barrels.
 Then he begins to make the initial blends and he and Tom evaluate each of these trial blends for their final blend.
 There is no formula and the percentages of the three estate varieties available change rather dramatically based on the vintage.
+Production is typically around 100 cases each year.

 The resulting wine (2013 vintage), titled Henry’s Reserve is pretty close to a robust Napa Cabernet Sauvignon as you will find in the valley – however, the majority of this wine is not made from that variety.
 The bouquet is elegant showing red fruit – plum notes and blueberry framed by a pretty vanilla and mocha aromas.
 The wine is big but balanced with a noticeable mid palate richness, concentration and density.
 This wine is rare (only one or two barrels are made each year) and this wine will certainly age for quite some time.
 And this is not a Cabernet Sauvignon based blend but rather Merlot dominates at 80% (only a quarter acre of this variety grows in their vineyard) complemented with 20% Cabernet Sauvignon.